There are four foundational elements to any successful nonprofit…

 - A strategic plan.

 Whether you are considering starting a nonprofit, or you work in an existing organization, these elements are the same.
-If one of these elements doesn’t exist or hasn’t been well-developed, you might be experiencing some organizational ‘constipation.’
+If one of these elements doesn’t exist or hasn’t been well-developed, you might have a constipated nonprofit.

 Nonprofit organizations are no different.

-There are some basic components to any well-oiled nonprofit that will allow it to run more smoothly.
-There will always be maintenance to perform, but it doesn’t have to be a major job all the time if done routinely.
-Much like a car, you can’t focus on one part at a time.
-You have to manage several parts to make sure the whole machine works well.
+You want to avoid a constipated nonprofit.
+You should focus on the basic components of any well-oiled nonprofit that will allow it to run more smoothly.
+There is always maintenance to perform, but if done routinely, you avoid becoming a constipated nonprofit.
+Much like a car, nonprofits can’t focus on one part at a time.
+Managing several parts at the same time will ensure the whole machine works well.